 Announced eight months after a new tax regime was mooted, both changes are applicable to all diesel cars that are not certified to meet the Real Driving Emissions step 2 standard (RDE2), which comes into place in January 2020 – meaning that all fleets running diesel cars will be hit by the increased charges for several years to come.

-From April 2018, the Company Car Tax diesel supplement will go up by one percentage point from April 2018, increasing it to 4% for cars not meeting the RDE2 standard.
+From April 2018, the Company Car Tax diesel supplement will go up by one percentage point, increasing it to 4% for cars not meeting the RDE2 standard.
 Vehicles that do adhere to the standard will have the diesel supplement removed altogether, although no such vehicles are currently available.
 As well as hitting company car drivers, the move will also impact on fleets through Class 1A NICs.

 For VED, the new levy will see the first-year VED rate for all diesels that don’t meet RDE2 go up by one band from April 2018, potentially adding £500 for higher-emission vehicles.
 The changes will be consigned to cars, with the chancellor spelling out that ‘White Van Man and White Van Woman’ will not be impacted.